Bren2010/draft-mimi-ds/draft-mcmillion-mimi-delivery-service.md

 the RSP's preference.

-When a user wishes to fetch a KeyPackage for the purpose of adding a user to a group, the user submits a `KeyPackageRequest` to the RSP, with its LSP as the
+When a user wishes to fetch a KeyPackage for the purpose of adding a user to a group, the user submits a `KeyPackageRequest` to the RSP, with its LSP acting as an OHTTP proxy:
-proxy:

 ~~~ tls-presentation
 struct {